MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/remove-a-server-from-a-farm-in-sharepoint-server-2016.md

 - IT_Sharepoint_Server
 - IT_Sharepoint_Server_Top
 ms.assetid: acb2d589-6c19-4b6b-9cd1-5e334ba4f2cd
-description: "Summary: Learn how to remove a server from a SharePoint Server 2016 farm."
+description: "Summary: Learn how to remove a server from a SharePoint Servers 2016 or 2019 farm."
 ---

-# Remove a server from a farm in SharePoint Server 2016
+# Remove a server from a farm in SharePoint Servers 2016 or 2019

- **Summary:** Learn how to remove a server from a SharePoint Server 2016 farm.
+ **Summary:** Learn how to remove a server from a SharePoint Servers 2016 or 2019 farm.

 ## Removing a server from a SharePoint farm
 <a name="removewebappserver"> </a>

-For information about uninstallation procedures that SharePoint Server 2016 supports, see [Uninstall SharePoint Server 2016](uninstall-sharepoint-server-2016.md).
+For information about uninstallation procedures that SharePoint Servers 2016 or 2019 support, see [Uninstall SharePoint Servers 2016 or 2019](uninstall-sharepoint-server-2016.md).

 Removing a server that contains a search topology component can affect future search activities.
 The extent of that effect depends on the farm search topology.
 We recommend that you remove or relocate any search topology components from a server before removing the server from the farm.